ankostis/Garden/ankostis.md

 # Ankostis

-"The constant son of the man who reads" (the meaning of my surname).
+"The constant son of the man who reads" (the meaning of my full name).
 I do read constantly: cosmology, math, physics, biology, philosophy, history, politics, economy, IT, fiction

 - **ankostis@Gmail** - (Feb 2005)